Atharva-Bane/PZEM-Energy-Monitoring-System/logs/system-evolution.md

 The project started as an IoT-based energy monitoring system with the following planned architecture:

-PZEM → ESP32 → Raspberry Pi → Web Dashboard
+PZEM → ESP32 → Raspberry Pi → Node-Red

 The Raspberry Pi was intended to handle backend processing, download broker in it for MQTT connection.